urgent/thisbounty.com-cra/README.md

 ## Navigation

-1. Suits on left, leads on right.
-2. Suits -> Bounty -> Leads, parent child relations
-3. Leads have bounties of their own, to suggest a workflow.
+1. Leads have bounties of their own, to suggest a workflow.
-4. Edit values through hasura until public release.
+2. Edit values through hasura until public release.

 ## Public Release

 Conversion call to action.
 Allow users to commission new work.
 Popup in bottom middle.
 Show goals, principles, like focus on core business.

-Automate provisioning. <-- Do that first.
+Automate provisioning. <-- Do that first, like Hasura did with Heroku

+Open up a bounty, allow user to type.
+Select existing bounties and build provisioning.

 ## Goals